faadias/ezdb/README.md

 	<script src="ezdb.js"></script>

-If IndexedDB is NOT supported by the browser, you'll be informed on the console: "IndexedDB not supported!".
+If IndexedDB is NOT supported by the browser, you will be informed on the console: "IndexedDB not supported!".

 Now, the next thing to do is create you DATABASE and the TABLES (stores) within it: